 - Schoharie County Community Action Program

 - Schoharie County Council on Alcoholism and Substance Abuse

 - Catskill Regional Teacher Center

 Team members contribute funds and resources to support the conferences and trainings.
 Their donations cover printing costs, speaker stipends, and other expenses.

 Every year, State University of New York at Cobleskill co-hosts Schoharie County ACEs Team conferences that are free to the public.
 The conferences last half a day and have included unique aspects centered around community education, such as:

 - Keynote speakers with training and background in ACEs.
-Former speakers have included an author, a well-known blogger who was affected by ACEs in her childhood, and an internationally-known ACE trainer, and a pediatrician and researcher from Montefiore Medical Center.
+Former speakers have included an author, a well-known blogger, an internationally-known ACE trainer, and a pediatrician and researcher from Montefiore Medical Center.

 - An in-depth look at the brain science behind ACEs.